Bicycle and motorcycle dynamics

 Bicycle and motorcycle dynamics is the science of the motion of bicycles and motorcycles and their components, due to the forces acting on them.
 Dynamics falls under a branch of physics known as classical mechanics.
 Bike motions of interest include balancing, steering, braking, accelerating, suspension activation, and vibration.
 The study of these motions began in the late 19th century and continues today.

 Bicycles and motorcycles are both single-track vehicles and so their motions have many fundamental attributes in common and are fundamentally different from and more difficult to study than other wheeled vehicles such as dicycles, tricycles, and quadracycles.
 As with unicycles, bikes lack lateral stability when stationary, and under most circumstances can only remain upright when moving forward.
 Experimentation and mathematical analysis have shown that a bike stays upright when it is steered to keep its center of mass over its wheels.
 This steering is usually supplied by a rider, or in certain circumstances, by the bike itself.
-Several factors, including geometry, mass distribution, and gyroscopic effect all contribute in varying degrees to this self-stability, but long-standing hypotheses and claims that any single effect, such as gyroscopic or trail, is solely responsible for the stabilizing force have been discredited.
+Several factors, including geometry, mass distribution, and gyroscopic effect all contribute in varying degrees to this self-stability, but long-standing hypotheses and claims that any single effect, such as gyroscopic or trail (the distance between steering axis and ground contact of the front tire), is solely responsible for the stabilizing force have been discredited.

 While remaining upright may be the primary goal of beginning riders, a bike must lean in order to maintain balance in a turn: the higher the speed or smaller the turn radius, the more lean is required.
 This balances the roll torque about the wheel contact patches generated by centrifugal force due to the turn with that of the gravitational force.
 This lean is usually produced by a momentary steering in the opposite direction, called countersteering.
-Countersteering skill is usually acquired by motor learning and executed via procedural memory rather than by conscious thought.
 Unlike other wheeled vehicles, the primary control input on bikes is steering torque, not position.

 Although longitudinally stable when stationary, bikes often have a high enough center of mass and a short enough wheelbase to lift a wheel off the ground under sufficient acceleration or deceleration.
 When braking, depending on the location of the combined center of mass of the bike and rider with respect to the point where the front wheel contacts the ground, and if the front brake is applied hard enough, bikes can either: skid the front wheel which may or not result in a crash; or flip the bike and rider over the front wheel.
 A similar situation is possible while accelerating, but with respect to the rear wheel.